This easy guide shows how to germinate a mango seed found inside any mango fruit and start growing your own mango plant at home.

 - Dampen a cloth (can be a washcloth) or paper towel (see eco-friendly reusable ones here) in warm water so itโs moist but not dripping.

-- If you are sprouting several seeds, put one on the damp towel, fold over, add another, fold over and so on.
+- If you are sprouting several seeds, put one on the moist towel, fold over, add another, fold over and so on.
 I keep them apart with a layer of towel to prevent any roots from growing together or becoming entangled.

 - Place the bag in a dark kitchen cupboard.
 You can also put it in a warm spot, which is always good to speed up germination, but be sure the towel does not dry out.